-the Implementer (Producer/ Producer Group/ Miller/ Processor/ Producer organization)
+the Implementer (Producer/ Producer Group/ Miller/ Processor/ Producer organization);

-the Facilitator, preparing the Implementer for the inspection/ verification/ audit
+the Facilitator, preparing the Implementer for the inspection/ verification/ audit; and

 the SRP Approved VB, conducting the inspection/ verification/ audit.

 The SRP Assurance Scheme further clarifies the three CoC models accepted for logo use and claims for each verification level.
 The SRP Member Communication and Claim/Logo Guideline (Annex 7 to the Assurance Scheme) sets the rules for use of on/off-pack product claims and logo use relating to the SRP Standard.
 This claims policy follows the ISEAL Sustainability Claims Good Practice Guide as well as specific rules included in the SRP Standard.